float3/float3.github.io/quartz-local/comments/README.md

 **Code runs in a sandbox.** A comment containing a `<script>` or `<style>` tag gets a _run this_ button, and pressing it loads the whole comment — markup and all — into an iframe with `sandbox="allow-scripts allow-modals"` and no `allow-same-origin`.
-A comment with fenced `html`, `css` and `js` blocks instead gets them stitched into one page, which is the shape a pasted snippet arrives in.
+A comment with fenced `html`, `css`, `js` and `ts` blocks instead gets them stitched into one page, which is the shape a pasted snippet arrives in.
 Either way nothing executes until a reader asks for it, and pressing the button again throws the frame away — as does navigating to another page.

+**TypeScript is compiled while the site builds.** A `ts` fence, or a script tag that says `lang="ts"` or `type="text/typescript"`, goes through esbuild on the way into the frame, so what a reader runs is always JavaScript — a comment cannot ask the browser to fetch a compiler, and the sandbox has no network to fetch one over.
+Types are stripped rather than checked: a demo is not a pull request, and code `tsc` would have refused still runs, exactly as the JavaScript it is.
+A syntax error is the other kind of wrong, since there is no page to be made out of it, and it is printed in the frame where its author will see it — a comment with a mistyped fence must not be able to stop the site building.

 Without `allow-same-origin` the frame is in an opaque origin.
 Measured from inside one: